-Summer harvests are now in full swing, meaning tender young veg such as beetroot and carrots can be picked and bundled into bunches.
+Summer harvests are gearing up, meaning tender young veg such as beetroot and carrots can be picked and bundled into bunches.
 More than just a convenient way to gather together veg with minimal packaging, the leaves themselves can be used in a variety of tasty dishes.

 Packed with vitamins and minerals, veg tops are nourishing foods that deserve a better destination than the food recycling caddy.
 Any leaves on your root veg are best used as soon as possible – removing them will also prevent them sucking up moisture from the roots.

 Bunched onions and carrots will usually have the tops left on, however beetroot may be trimmed back from time to time if the leaves can struggle a little due to weather conditions, weeds or insect damage.
 If nothing wants to eat them first and the conditions are good, you should find them in veg boxes over the summer.
 Here are some suggestions to help you make the most of your greens.